mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Editor Grid Layout

-- added to Insiders build in May 2018
 - allows editor panes to be split horizontally and vertically using these new commands
   - View: Split Editor Left